dasos/mediasort/README.md

     python3 -m black .

-And making sure you follow the PEPs is done with Flake8.
-(Note that E501 (long lines) is ignored.)
+And making sure you follow PEP 8 is done with Flake8, with the adjustments that Black recommend.

     python3 -m flake8